-If you have an abnormal lactulose breath test with an abnormal level of either hydrogen or methane or both, you and your physician will need to decide about treatment.
-A minority of patients have no methane and very low hydrogen, the “flatline” gas pattern, which is thought to indicate SIBO with hydrogen sulfide production and this also can respond to treatment.
-While physicians with MD or DO degrees typically offer antibiotic treatment for SIBO with rifaximin (Xifaxan), and also neomycin or metronidazole for patients who have an elevated methane level or “flatline” result on lactulose breath testing, this is not the only form of treatment available.
-Naturopaths, health care practitioners with ND degrees, more often use a combination of dietary guidance and use of some antimicrobial herbal preparations.
+Naturopaths, health care practitioners with ND degrees, more often use a combination of dietary guidance and use of some antimicrobial herbal preparations, perhaps with Pepto-Bismol as well in appropriate patients.
 Some MD and DO physicians are offering this treatment to some patients as well.
 Another possible initial treatment is a 2 week elemental diet, which is using shakes with simple nutrients that do not require digestion as the sole source of calories.
 There have been some small studies that have shown improvement in breath test results after 4-6 weeks of certain probiotics, but there are also studies showing no improvement in breath testing for SIBO after probiotics.

 Experts suggest that it may be best not to limit carbohydrate intake during the initial treatment period to make the antibiotics or herbal treatment better at reducing the bacterial count.
 After eating a normal varied diet during treatment with antibiotics, herbal preparations, or 2 weeks of elemental diet, patients are advised to follow a diet that is lower in processed or refined carbohydrates, such as foods made from white flour, white rice, pastries, sodas, high-carb snacks, pasta, cakes and cookies, candy, and processed breakfast cereals.
 But it is not clear that there is a single diet that is best for all SIBO patients, and there are differences in the diet recommendations from the experts that I include on this website.
 Registered dieticians are very familiar with helping people with IBS and SIBO to analyze their usual diets and recommend the most important changes to make.
 Physicians can refer patients to dieticians, and any fees involved in seeing a dietician are usually very reasonable.

 After initial treatment with antibiotics, herbal combinations, or elemental diet, and diet modification, another part of treatment is to improve the motility of the small intestine.
 The experts in SIBO are in agreement that one of the important causes of SIBO is disturbance the in motility or contraction of the small intestine.
 In particular, the strong contractions that clear out the small bowel during fasting, called migrating motor complexes or MMCs, are often weaker in people with SIBO.
-There is evidence that using either a very small dose of erythromycin (50-75 mg) or 0.5 mg prucalopride (which is now available by prescription in the US as a 1 mg or 2 mg pill under the brand name Motegrity) on an empty stomach at bedtime can help prevent recurrence of SIBO symptoms.
+There is evidence that using either a very small dose of erythromycin (50-62.5 mg) or 0.5 mg prucalopride (which is now available by prescription in the US as a 1 mg or 2 mg pill under the brand name Motegrity) on an empty stomach at bedtime can help prevent recurrence of SIBO symptoms.
+The effect of erythromycin on small intestinal motility can fade if the drug is taken constantly.
+Stopping erythromycin for a week every few weeks and then resuming it may make this more effective.
+Low-naltrexone, usually 2.5 mg, may also be used for this purpose.
 Eating 3 main meals, but no eating for a few hours before bedtime, and avoiding snacks, provides longer fasting periods and a greater chance that the normal stronger small intestinal contractions that should occur during fasting will occur.

 Dr. Mark Pimentel has written an article for physicians about SIBO and treatment with antibiotics and diet.
 He is also the lead author of the article ACG Clinical Guideline: Small Intestinal Bacterial Overgrowth in the February, 2020, issue of the American Journal of Gastroenterology.
 Dr Pimentel and his colleagues Dr. Ali Rezaie and Dr. Satish Rao published an article about treatment of SIBO (this cannot be downloaded for free but is available through medical libraries or downloading from the publisher for a small fee).
 Dr. Pimentel also led a study of the use of elemental diet for initial treatment of SIBO.
 The Physician’s Elemental Diet is one example of this, and bags of powder to prepare these shakes can be purchased on-line.
 A study from 2013 compared antibiotics to herbal combinations as initial treatment for SIBO.
 I created a page listing the herbal preparations from that study with links to purchase the products on Amazon.com.
 Dr. Allison Siebecker, another SIBO expert, has an excellent website explaining SIBO, herbal treatment and diet which includes an 8-page diet chart.
 Note that this chart assumes the reader has read about avoiding all grains as much as possible, as explained on her website under Treatment-Diet.
 A page that explains Dr. Siebecker’s herbal treatment options can be found here: Herbal treatment of SIBO-Siebecker.
 Another herbal preparation used to treat SIBO is Atrantil, a combination herbal product created by a team led by a gastroenterologist, which in some small studies was more effective than placebo in improving symptoms.
 Some patients do well following the low FODMAP diet developed by physicians and dieticians at Monash University in Melbourne, Australia.
 The GI department at the University of Michigan created a website about the low FODMAP diet to help patients do that.
 The diet from the book The Microbiome Solution by Robynne Chutkan, MD, can also help patients with SIBO.
 Dr. Chutkan, who has written other books, has made diet part of treatment for all her patients with gastrointestinal conditions and tries to help patients avoid unnecessary antibiotic treatment and avoid unnecessary exposure to hormones, antibiotics and other chemicals in food.